Skip to Content

 Needlefish soaring above water

-Needlefish (family Belonidae) are slender, elongated fish found in tropical and subtropical oceans worldwide.
+Needlefish (family Belonidae) are slender, elongated fish in tropical and subtropical oceans worldwide.
 They are characterized by their long, beak-like jaws filled with sharp teeth.
 Needlefish typically swim close to the water’s surface, where they prey on smaller fish and crustaceans.

 FeatureDescription